Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

-\begin{remark} The key idea of intersection subspaces comes from the construction of matrix $G$, while the matrix $A$ will help to expand the range of the construction parameters and control the minimum distance of the binary linear LRCs.
+\end{definition} \begin{remark} The key idea of intersection subspaces comes from the construction of matrix $G_{M_i}$, while matrix $A$ will help to expand the range of the construction parameters and control the minimum distance of binary linear LRCs. \end{remark}